The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 AP Photo/Lisa Bul

-"I was always a Kennedy Democrat," Vicki Kennedy, whose father had campaigned for JFK, RFK and Ted when he ran for the Democratic nomination against President Jimmy Carter, said at the time.
+"I was always a Kennedy Democrat," Vicki Kennedy, whose father had campaigned for JFK, RFK and Ted when he ran for the Democratic nomination against President Jimmy Carter in 1980, said at the time.
 "The entire family was very taken with them.
 Part of our political upbringing was the Kennedys.
 They were terrific leaders, inspirational."

 Vicki would see Ted sailing from Hyannis Port to her family's home on Nantucket.
 "I thought he was really interesting, funny and nice," she told the Times.
 "I didn't fall instantly, madly in love."
 Since, however, "he has lifted my life in a way that's really unbelievable.
 He is such a caring, nurturing, understanding person."